-Tagging pages allows you to see page traffic and understand the flow & behavior of your mobile users.
+Tagging pages allows you to view page traffic and understand the flow and behavior of your mobile users.

 Pendo’s Mobile SDKs start collecting analytics after a successful install.
 At the time of tagging, analytics will be retroactive to the time the SDK was installed.
 This means that Pendo automatically tracks any user action in your app, providing insights without any prior app tagging.

 - Click on Manage Pages In-App to tag pages through our In-App Designer.